theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

 10. Deploy the `application` layer by merging said PR and rolling it out to prod.

-    This deploy tears down the legacy CloudFront distribution, which is now redundant because we have re-routed traffic to the shared distribution by swapping out the DNS record.
+    This deploy tears down the legacy CloudFront distribution, which is now redundant because we have re-routed traffic to the shared distribution by virtue of the council swapping out the DNS record, and us then moving the alias across.
 It will also destroy the legacy (imported) cert with which the distribution was associated.

     NB.
 Application-level config (see step 13 in [flow A](#a-onboarding-a-new-council)) is already in place for legacy councils, so no changes are needed in that regard.